Provable Benefit of Curriculum in Transformer Tree-Reasoning Post-Training: Theoretical Framework for Curriculum Post-training on reasoning trees

 These outcome-only definitions are agnostic to any specific case study; in the parity case discussed in Sec.~\ref{sec:parity}, outcome reward specializes to whether the result is correct per Eq.~(\ref{eq:parity_CoT}); in the multi-step language translation task studied in \citet{abedsoltan2025task} where the sampled word is translated to different language at different reasoning steps according to a fixed order, the outcome reward denotes whether the translation is correct for the task family.

 \textbf{Challenge: Inherent Reward Hacking}.
-Outcome-only supervision on the final pre-$\mathrm{EOS}$ token allows many spurious CoTs to be accepted for a fixed input $\mathbf{x}$, because the oracle \textbf{only checks the surface token} and does not constrain the internal index-selection process of the $2$S-ART $(\{\Phi_l\}_{l\le L},\{\mathcal{I}_l\}_{l\le L})$.
+Outcome-only supervision on the final pre-$\mathrm{EOS}$ token allows many spurious CoTs to be accepted for a fixed input $\mathbf{x}$, because the oracle \textbf{only checks the pre-EOS token rather the correctness of CoT} (i.e., the internal index-selection process of the $2$S-ART $(\{\Phi_\ell\}_{\ell\le L},\{\mathcal{I}_\ell\}_{\ell\le L})$).
 For instance, in parity, choosing any wrong index at some depth can still yield the correct final bit with probability $1/2$ under $\mathbf{x}\sim\operatorname{Unif}(\{0,1\}^d)$.